YungFrikandelbroodje/RunescapeBot/README.md

 - Version 1.1: Takes 423.3 seconds per lap, which is a 4,167 xp/hour and 238 copper ore/hour.
 - Version 1.2: Takes 394.11 seconds per lap, which is a 4,476 xp/hour and 256 ore/hour pace.
 This is due to path stop point detection.
 - Version 1.3: Takes 347.33 seconds on average, which is a 4,897 xp/hour and 280 ore/hour pace.
 This is after allowing the bot to run
 - Version 1.4: Takes 358.59 seconds, which is a 9,487 xp/hour and 271 iron ore/hour pace.
 Now mining iron ore, more $$$.
-Also, using rune pickaxe in my inventory (too low attack to equip, hence the attack bot is coming next)
+Also, using rune pickaxe in my inventory (too low attack to equip, hence the attack bot is coming next).
+Competition of iron ore also makes it harder to determine an average.

 #### Attack Bot
 - Version 1.1: TBD